 To ensure that Maryland families, communities, and key stakeholders are provided the tools they need to prepare for, mitigate against, respond to, and recover from the consequences of emergency and disaster events.

-MEMA – the Maryland Emergency Management Agency – was created by the Maryland legislature to ensure our state is prepared to deal with large-scale emergencies.
-MEMA is responsible for coordinating the state’s response in any major emergency or disaster.
-This includes supporting local governments as needed or requested, and coordinating assistance with the Federal Emergency Management Agency (FEMA) and other federal partners.
+The Maryland Emergency Management Agency (MEMA) is the agency of State government with primary responsibility and authority for emergency preparedness policy, and for coordinating hazard mitigation, incident response, and disaster recovery.
+This includes supporting local governments as requested, and coordinating assistance with the Federal Emergency Management Agency (FEMA) and other federal partners.

 5401 Rue Saint Lo Drive, Reisterstown, MD